grtwje/se_ms_api/README.md

 I've implemented most of the API.
 * The bulk requests have not been implemented.
 Since I only have one inverter, I cannot test bulk.
 * The site storage data request is only partially tested since I don't have a battery (yet).
-* The site image request is not implemented.
+* The site image and installer logo image requests are not implemented.
+I did not want to deal with handling the images. :)

 I did this as an exercise to learn Rust.
 There are other similar libraries out there that are more sophisticated.